-Read on to learn about what causes kids to have green poop and when to take them to a doctor.
+This article discusses what causes kids to have green poop and when to take them to a doctor.

 Poop is usually brown because it contains bile.
-Bile is a brownish-green fluid that the liver produces.
-Brown poop generally means that the liver and the pancreas are working normally and adding enough bile to poop.
+Bile is a brownish-green fluid that the liver

 Because bile is a brownish-green color, it can sometimes make the poop look green.
 In fact, green poop in babies and kids is not unusual.